SeanKilleen/seankilleen.github.io/_posts/2012-10-18-how-to-run-several-programs-sequentially-in-powershell-field-notes.md

 title: 'How To: Run Several Programs Sequentially in PowerShell [Field Notes]'
 date: 2012-10-18 19:00:00.000000000 -04:00
 comments: true
-excerpt: "I want to run several installation programs in order, and don't want them to step on each other."
 redirect_from:
  - /2012/10/how-to-run-several-programs.html